bley-gold/Engineers4urservice/README.md

 - PHP mail() function enabled
 - File write permissions for logging (optional)

+## Domains.co.za Compatibility

+This website is fully compatible with Domains.co.za hosting services:
+- Uses only HTML, CSS, JavaScript, and PHP
+- No Node.js or Next.js dependencies
+- Works with Apache HTTP Server
+- Compatible with PHP and MySQL (if needed for future features)

 ## Security Notes

 - The contact form includes basic validation and sanitization